Lufthansa ground staff start walkout in Germany in pay dispute | Business

 Lufthansa ground staff start walkout in Germany in pay dispute

-Strikes and staff shortages have already forced airlines including Lufthansa to cancel thousands of flights and caused hours-long queues at major airports, frustrating holidaymakers keen to travel after COVID-19 related lockdowns.
-Verdi last month demanded a 9.5% pay rise, or at least 350 euros ($368) more per month for 12 months, for around 20,000 workers who it says are being squeezed by inflation and have been overworked due to staffing shortages at airports.
+The move has caused Lufthansa to cancel nearly all flights at its Frankfurt and Munich hubs for Wednesday.
+Strikes and staff shortages have already forced airlines including Lufthansa to cancel thousands of flights and caused hours-long queues at major airports, frustrating holidaymakers keen to travel after COVID-19 lockdowns.

 - Country: